Stealing Harvard: Plot

-John is forced to confess everything to Elaine, who is not upset and admires the lengths he was willing to go to in order to please her and send his niece to Harvard.
-Elaine then confides in John that her father keeps a great deal of money at his business, and that it would be easy for them to steal it.
+John is forced to confess everything to Elaine, who is not upset but admires the lengths he was willing to go to in order to please her and send his niece to Harvard.
+She then confides in him that her father keeps a great deal of money at his business, and that it would be easy for them to steal it.

 John, Elaine, and Duff set out to rob the business in the night.
 Unfortunately, Mr. Warner had hid his dog Rex inside the vault.
-Rex latches on to Duff’s crotch, and oddly, enjoys it so much that he doesn’t let go.
+Rex latches on to Duff's crotch, and oddly, enjoys it so much that he doesn't let go.
 Just as John and Elaine find the money, Mr. Warner tries to attack them but he is caught by the detective who mistakes him for a burglar.

 While Duff is relentlessly pursued by Rex, John and Elaine escape to Duff's van.
 The police arrive and the gang unsuccessfully tries to get away.
-They are all taken into custody by the detective and facing a series of charges.
+They are all taken into custody by the detective and face a series of charges.
 John feels doomed, until the judge in charge of his arraignment turns out to be the gun-toting Emmett Cook.

-Upon their mutual recognition, John flashes a written message to Cook, threatening to expose the judge's fetish; upon reading the note, Cook quickly dismisses all charges against John.
-Finally, Duff comes through as best he can and gives John his life savings, $1,000, which John bets on a long-shot horse which wins and which paid 30 to 1.
+Upon their mutual recognition, John flashes a written message to Cook, threatening to expose the judge's fetish; upon reading the note, he quickly dismisses all charges against John.
+Finally, Duff comes through as best he can and gives John his life savings of $1,000.
+John uses it to bet on a long-shot horse, which wins and pays out 30 to 1.

 John and Elaine are married, Noreen goes off to college, and, in the final scene, John is left to ponder how Duff could possibly accumulate $1,000.
 The last scene shows Duff offering to "spoon" with Cook for $1,000.